cloudmesh-community/fa18-523-60/project-report/report.md

 ## Observations and Visualizations

-The bar chart visualization shows top Kickstarter projects main categories with successful and failed project.
-The funding goal data grouped on successful and failed project status.
-The vertical axis in horizontal bar chart is showing main categories for the projects.
-The horizontal axis is the average project funding goal data.
-The blue bars in chart are representing  failed projects average funding goal and green bars are representing successful projects average funding goals.
+Our team had completed an exploratory analysis of the *Kickstarter* dataset.
- The results shows the top average failed and successful funding goal for Technology main category.
-The higher goals are set for for Technology category.
+The results of the analysis can be observed in the following section.

- The main category Craft shows lowest average failed and successful funding goal.
+The bar chart visualization in +@fig: TBD shows the top *Kickstarter Projects* main categories using the successful and failed projects.
+In order to create this visual, the funding goal data first needed to be grouped based on the successful and failed project status.The categories are represented on the *y* axis, while the average project funding goal data is represented on the *x* axis.
+The average funding goals for the failed projects are highlighted in blue, while the green bars are representing average funding goals for the successful projects.
+The results of this visualization indicate that the top average funding goals for both failed and successful projects are within the *Technology* category.
+As expected, the goals for the this category are set higher than for the others, for example *Craft*, which shows the lowest average funding goal in both successful and failed projects.

  The bar plot visualization is showing successful and failure project count data for different years.
 The horizontal axis is showing the project launch